vzuburlis/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 21: Jul 10, 2019

+Removed a bug from Gila CMS and released a new version.

+### Day 20: Jul 9, 2019

+Lost a lot of time trying to find why my automated test dont work.

 ### Day 19: Jul 8, 2019

-Started a new class that will refelct a table row from the database.
+Started a new class that will reflect a table row from the database.

 ### Day 18: Jul 7, 2019